IoThingsDev/iothings-docs/content/getting-started/index.md

 ## Configuration
 ### Sigfox Use
+IoThings provide an hosted version of the API, in best effort policy, just replace `youraddress` by `api.iothings.fr`

 Connect to your account, select your device type and create two callbacks:

 Type: `DATA` `UPLINK`,